 The Noble Public Library is taking art into a bilingual setting with its program ¡Viva GLART, Grow a Learner through Art! at 10:30 a.m.
 Wednesday, March 1.

-Activities are for ages 5 and under and their caregivers and is a chance for children to learn and develop their brains through simple play.
+Activities are for ages 5 and under and their caregivers and provide a bilingual setting for learning through art play.

-The program is part of the Pioneer Library System's Growing Like a Read initiative and were made possible from a contribution from an anonymous donor to PLS in 2015.
+The ¡Viva GLART! series is part of the Pioneer Library System's Growing Like a Read initiative and were made possible from a contribution from an anonymous donor to PLS in 2015.

 Registration is not required to attend.

 The Noble Public Library invites families with preschool children to the library every day, but particularly to visit on Tuesday mornings for its "Tadpole Tuesdays" program series.

 Starting at 10:30 a.m. most Tuesdays the library is open, events are tailored to ages 2 to 5 and include different themes focusing on early literacy skills each week.

 In February, program dates and themes are:

 Feb.
 28 – Magic of Music

 Registration is not required in advance to attend.